Absegami High School: History

+In 1983, William F. Buckley Jr. and former National Security Advisor Zbigniew Brzezinski appeared at the school to record an episode of Firing Line.

-Oakcrest High School and Cedar Creek High School are Absegami's sister schools.
-Absegami and Oakcrest shared the same buildings during the period from the creation of Absegami High School in 1972 to the construction of a separate campus for Absegami in 1982.
-In a referendum held on September 25, 2007, voters approved by a 3,176 – 1,719 margin a plan to construct a third high school in the district, to be located in Egg Harbor City, which would help alleviate overcrowding in the two existing schools and serve students from Egg Harbor City and Mullica Township.
+In a referendum held in September 2007, voters approved by a 3,176 to 1,719 margin a plan to construct a third high school in the district, to be located in Egg Harbor City, which would help alleviate overcrowding in the two existing schools and serve students from Egg Harbor City and Mullica Township.
 Construction started in Fall 2008 and was completed in Summer 2010 at a total project cost of $80 million (of which $59.9 million was related to construction costs), with the new facility opening that September.

-The school has a variety of programs designed for a diverse student body, including 'special needs', a "High School-to-Work" program, college preparatory, Advanced Placement (AP), and performing arts.
-The school offers 13 courses through which students earn college credits by taking AP examinations, and 89% of students planned to go on to college.

 Awards, recognition and rankings

 The school was the 164th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 260th in the state of 328 schools in 2012, after being ranked 238th in 2010 out of 322 schools listed.
 The magazine ranked the school 230th in 2008 out of 316 schools.
 The school was ranked 231st in the magazine's September 2006 issue, which surveyed 316 schools across the state.